jbirkholz/webusbAuth/README.md

 [CCID]: http://www.usb.org/developers/docs/devclass_docs/DWG_Smart-Card_CCID_Rev110.pdf

 ### Run Demo ###
-To run the demo, host use a (simple) web server, or included Python3.6 `HttpServer.py`.
-SSL/TLS encryption is mandatory, but can be left off for debugging.
+To run the demo, host a (simple) web server, or use included Python3.6 `HttpServer.py`.
+For remote APDU forwarding a WebSocket server example, `WebSocketServer.py` is included. `WebSocketServerPACE` implements PACE protocol with german id token (nPA) (don't forget to update password variable).

 Making a CCID available to WebUSB, unless they come with a WebUSB compatible driver, requires operating system specific actions.
 - For Windows [Zadig](http://zadig.akeo.ie/) is recommended to load the generic WinUSB driver for your CCID.